 Cleaning furniture and bedding can help remove dust that has settled on these surfaces.
 Wash your sheets and pillow cases about once a week, and replace them with clean material about once a week.
 A lot of dust can come through the windows, so be sure to wash your draperies as well.

 Water can also help you keep the home clean.
 With water and a mop, you actually remove the dust, not just shift it around.
 When you use a wet rag or mop, you can simply rinse them out and place them in the wash.
 Be sure to run your rag over the blinds, which can become loaded with dust.

 Take your rugs out and beat them thoroughly, just like an old-time settler.
 This can be an effective way to remove dust, and you just might get a little exercise!

 Use Air Purifiers to Control Indoor DustHaving an effective air purifier can remove many of the airborne contaminants in your home, including dust.

-mod HEPA Air PurifierThe mod HEPA air purifier is one of the most advanced purifiers on the market, and it can help you have a clean home with less dust and particles in the air.
-It has a real HEPA filter that made for superior filtration, and thanks to a powerful yet quiet motor, the purifier can clean an area of 1,250 square feet with two air changes per hour.
+mod+ Air PurifierThe mod+ air purifier is one of the most advanced purifiers on the market, and it can help you have a clean home with less dust and particles in the air.
+It has a high efficiency air filters that are made for superior filtration, and thanks to a powerful yet quiet motor, the purifier can clean an area of 1,361 square feet with two air changes per hour.